digitalronin/k8s-blog/content/posts/rails-on-k8s-setup.md

 date: 2019-04-16T20:10:47+01:00
 ---

-# Rails on Kubernetes - part 1: Setup

 This is part one of a series of posts in which I'm going to walk through the process of deploying a Ruby on Rails application to Kubernetes.

 In this post, we're going to use a one-node kubernetes cluster, running on your local development machine.